-Our customers in the personal care products industry continually share with us the challenges they face and opportunities they see within their industry.
+Our customers in the personal care and sanitation industry continually share with us the challenges they face and opportunities they see within their industry.
 Many of these companies are looking to increase production and to grow their business, both within the U.S. and globally.
-One of the emerging trends for Fortune 500 companies, in industries such as personal care, includes more integrated packaging machinery operations.
+One of the emerging trends for Fortune 500 companies, in industries such as personal care, household cleaning, and disinfectants includes more integrated packaging machinery operations.
 Their goal is to upgrade conventional packaging equipment to more technologically advanced solutions that not only reduce changeover times and other human factors, in plants where thousands of SKUs and case sizes are involved, but also to track functions and tie operational monitoring back to a central hub.

-The personal care industry requires manufacturers to monitor the quality of their products from source to shelf to prevent defect or damage returns.
+Personal care and sanitation industries require manufacturers to monitor the quality of their products from source to shelf to prevent defect or damage returns while maintaining strict levels of sanitation.
 This means engineering and plant managers have an ever-increasing load of responsibilities.
 They manage a rapidly increasing number of product SKUs and the scheduling of multiple product runs on a single packaging line.
 They are called upon to review energy consumption, down time, changeovers and packaging waste.
-They are expected to conserve valuable resources by finding ways to maximize production and operational effectiveness.
+They are also expected to conserve valuable resources by finding ways to maximize production and operational effectiveness.

 The burden of SKU proliferation is a commonly cited challenge in the personal care industry and its effects on production are often underestimated.
 SKU growth can have the following major plant impacts:

 - Running out of plant space

 - More labor is needed to get same amount of work done

 - Reduced “capacity” or the inability to deliver the right product just in time and on time